pystardust/ani-cli/README.md

     -q set video quality (**best**/worst/360/480/720/1080)
     --dub play the dub version if present
     -v use VLC as the media player

+  Add 'h' on beginning for episodes like '6.5' -> 'h6'

   Multiple episodes can be chosen given a range
     Choose episode [1-13]: 1 6